shadowezz/Productiv/docs/DeveloperGuide.md

 * **Alternative 2:** Passes the item in view inside the Command Result to the UI component
   * Pros: Does not require an additional operation to fetch the item in view.
-  * Cons: Inappropriate use of Command Result whose primary objective is to pass feedback to the user.
+  * Cons: Cluttering of Command Result object which now needs to store mode-specific items.
+This is against its original purpose which is to pass mode-neutral information, such as error messages, back to UI for display after a command execution.

 ### \[Proposed\] Overall Completion Percentage feature